palloncino/deploy-app-aws/README.md

 In this application you can find my portfolio and download it.<br />
 Futhermore there is a form to keep track of monthly expenses, you can login and use it.<br />
 Various artworks made with Adobe Illustrator are also present in the website.<br />
+Other services might be available at this time.<br />

 <br><br>